 Anyone who is passionate about golf knows who Adam Scott is, this top player having undoubtedly the best swing in modern golf.
-If you have already seen him playing, you surely know what we are talking about, Scott reminiscing in his movements of Tiger Woods in his early years.
+If you have already seen him play, you surely know what we are talking about, Scott reminiscing in his movements of Tiger Woods in his early years.
 The ex-number one golfer has won no less than 29 professional tournaments all over the world, his most important title being the 2013 Masters Tournament.
 Furthermore, he is a 13-time winner on the US PGA Tour and a Major champion.
 The Queenslander has long based his golf game on being one of the best drivers of the ball, which he displayed during his WGC-Cadillac Championship victory at Doral.
 As the evolution of the modern golf swing had tended to discourage some players, it also had increased suspicions that today’s golfers are becoming less self-reliant.
-Therefore, if you’re a golf amateur and you want to improve your game by lowering your handicap, Scott’s swing is what you have to model your swing after.
-To learn everything there is to know about this amazing swing and practice until you’re at the top of your game, read the following lines.
+Therefore, if you are a golf amateur and you want to improve your game by lowering your handicap, Scott’s swing is what you have to model your swing after.
+To learn everything there is to know about this amazing swing and practice until you are at the top of your game, read the following lines.

 When the player is preparing the set-up, the driver is as close to perfection as it can get.
 The posture is strong and tall, the body alignment being parallel left of the ball to the target line for increased accuracy.
 With the base of the lower half of his body, the player sits in a wide and stable position.
 This position is kept throughout the entire swing because it provides the ultimate support.
 When preparing the set-up, the ball sits just inside the left heel, the spine being slightly angled away from the target.

 What makes this swing so great is the way it begins.
 At the moment when the player moves away from the ball, the club sits in front of the body.
-Due to the fact that Scott’s body sits relaxed during the swing, he doesn’t waste any energy on this part, focusing it all on the upper body movement.
+Due to the fact that Scott’s body sits relaxed during the swing, he does not waste any energy on this part, focusing it all on the upper body movement.
 As the club moves away from the ball, his arms stretch away from his body.
 This results in a wide arc that offers him incredible consistency.
 As he swings, the face of the club is a bit more vertical than the angle of the spine, creating an open club face.

 As Scott turns the club away, his entire body turns with the golf club as well.
-When he’s close to the top of the backswing, the lower body sits extremely stable, the lower body turning around it.
+When he is close to the top of the backswing, the lower body sits extremely stable, the lower body turning around it.
 As the takeaway occurs, the arms turn with the body, not moving independently.
 During the halfway back section, he loads his right leg as the upper body turns, the club being perfectly on plane.

 As Scott reaches the top of the backswing, a huge amount of power is stored behind the golf ball.
 The upper body sits further behind the ball than it did at the starting point, the arms being stretched away from the head.
 Also, the lower body is practically in the same position as it was in the beginning.